aslamhossain43/Java-8-Advance/README.md

 map(): takes stream and return another transform stream.[a,b,c] > [A,B,C] used for one-to-one mapping flarMap(): takes stream of stream and return another stream.[[1,2],[3,4]] > [1,2,3,4]

+Concrete vs instance method:
+Concreate method: not abstract
+Instance method: not static

+Optional<> is recommended to use in getter to avoid null.